gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 }
 etc...
 {% endhighlight %}
 Beautiful, isn’t it?

 No, it is not.
 It’s horrible!
 If you haven’t noticed it, I’m being ironic, sarcastic.
 This is wrong, really wrong.
 We have built a tightly coupled system<sup>[ (5) ](#fnFive)</sup>.
 Our cyborgs are deeply coupled to the abstract class and to the interfaces; we cannot test them separately: mocking abstract base classes is hard, and how do you even mock a default method?<sup>[ (6) ](#fnSix)</sup>.
 And test it?

 “Favour composition over inheritance”.
 In case you haven’t heard before<sup>[ (7) ](#fnSeven)</sup>.

-As weird as all of this might sound, I’m currently working on a project where default methods are used this way, and not to provide backwards compatibility.
-Those classes have no unit tests, of course.
+As weird as all of this might sound, it's happening right now.
+I’m currently working on a project where default methods are used this way.

 <a name="fnOne">(1)</a> [Default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)